Insert or Append Text with Sed: Master Advanced Techniques

 Appending Text with sed

 The a command appends text after a specified line.
-This is ideal for adding footers, closing tags, or additional data following specific content.
+This is useful for adding footers, closing tags, or data following specific content.

 Basic Append Syntax